Q.1What is considered as a “pharmaceutical product” or “medicine” in Hong Kong?

 A.30If the product you have on hand is labelled with the registration number indicated as HK-XXXXX, you can contact us (Tel.:2572 2068) for any complaint on the pharmaceutical product.
 You can also send us an email at firstname.lastname@example.org with details of your complaint.

 However, if the product’s registration number is indicated as HKP-XXXXX, HKNT-XXXXX or HKC-XXXXX, it is a proprietary Chinese medicine.
-You should contact the Chinese Medicines Division of Department of Health (Tel.: 2319 5119).
+You should contact the Chinese Medicine Regulatory Office of Department of Health (Tel.: 2319 5119).

 Q.31If I suspect that a shop is selling counterfeit medicine, what should I do?